josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Structural_Analysis/🧿_Targeting_Logic_Metadata_Signatures/🧠_emotional_targeting.md

 ---

 ## 🏮 Footer
-**🎯 Emotional Targeting** is a survivor-analysis node inside the Polaris Protocol.
+*🧠 Emotional Targeting* is a survivor-analysis node inside the Polaris Protocol.
 It exposes the behavioural psychology behind recruitment pipelines and restores agency to people who were targeted at their most human moments.

 > 📡 Cross-references: